ebbba-org/ansible-role-bigbluebutton/README.md

 ### Cluster Proxy mode

 For large deployments, it is common to run multiple BBB servers behind a scaler (e.g. Scalelite).
 New meetings are distributed across BBB servers and users are redirected to the server that hosts the meeting they are tyring to join.
-However, this is not without its problems.
-Users have to grant microphone, webcam and screen sharing permissions for each server individually, which can be a real pain for large clusters.
+However, this creates a new problem: Users have to grant microphone, webcam and screen sharing permissions for each server individually and user settings are also not shared, which can be a real pain for large clusters.
 [Cluster Proxy mode](https://docs.bigbluebutton.org/administration/cluster-proxy/) allows you to serve the web client from a single domain and avoid most of those issues.
-This role coveres all configuration needed on the BBB node.
-See [Cluster Proxy Configuration](https://docs.bigbluebutton.org/administration/cluster-proxy/) on how to configure the front-end proxy.
+This role coveres all configuration needed on the BBB node. **Additional changes are required on the font-end server**.
+Those are not covered by this role.
+See [Cluster Proxy Configuration](https://docs.bigbluebutton.org/administration/cluster-proxy/) for details.

-**`bbb_cluster_host`** (no default)\
+**`bbb_cluster_proxy`** (no default)\
-  If set, enable [Cluster Proxy](https://docs.bigbluebutton.org/administration/cluster-proxy/) mode and use this host as the frontend.
+  If set, enable [Cluster Proxy](https://docs.bigbluebutton.org/administration/cluster-proxy/) mode and assume this host is configured as the front-end proxy (e.g `frontend.example.com`)
-  Cluster proxy hostname  e.g. `frontend.example.com`

 **`bbb_cluster_node`** (default: `{{ bbb_hostname | split('.') | first }}`)\
-  Cluster node name  The frontend must redirect requests from `https://{{bbb_cluster_host}}/{{bbb_cluster_node}}/*` to `https://{{bbb_hostname}}/*` for every node in the cluster.
+  Name of this cluster node.
+The front-end proxy must listen to requests for `https://{{bbb_cluster_proxy}}/{{bbb_cluster_node}}/*` and forward those to the matching back-end node via `https://{{bbb_hostname}}/`.

 ### Freeswitch